United States Edition

 • High

 Try to plant in a location that enjoys partial sun and remember to water often.
 Keep in mind when planting that Australian Yellowleaf is thought of as tender, so it is imperative to wait until temperatures are mild before planting out of doors.
-The USDA Hardiness Zones typically associated with Australian Yellowleaf are Zone 4 and Zone 9.
 Australian Yellowleaf tends to grow best in a soil ph of between 5.8 and 6.8 meaning it does best in weakly acidic soil.

 Growing Australian Yellowleaf from seed